w7089/jenkins-monitoring/README.md

 - navigate to Grafana UI at localhost:3000.
 - login as `admin`, `admin`, skip password change.
 - you should see Jenkins job count metrics.

+Detailed explanation on how this demo was built is [here](https://rokpoto.com/create-custom-python-prometheus-exporter/)